harpone/keyword_cluster/README.md

 # Similarity search for Reddit topics

-Idea is to train a classifier to predict the subreddit based on the title text, and then to use the classifier near-top layer as an embedding and to measure similarity between titles by nearest neighbor distance in the embedding space.
+Idea is to train a classifier to predict the subreddit based on the title text, and then to use the classifier's near-top layer as an embedding and to measure similarity between titles by nearest neighbor distance in the embedding space.